-Binance uses Mark Price to avoid unnecessary liquidations and to combat market manipulation.
+Binance uses the Mark Price to avoid unnecessary liquidations and to combat market manipulation.

-Risk and Leverage are adjusted based on the customer’s total exposure; the larger the total position, the higher the required margin, and the lower the leverage.
+Risk and leverage are adjusted based on the user’s absolute exposure; the larger the position, the higher the required margin, and the lower the leverage.
 A liquidation is triggered when:

 Collateral = Initial Collateral + Realized PnL + Unrealized PnL < Maintenance Margin